Azure/azure-rest-api-specs/CONTRIBUTING.md

 ## Coding Style

-REST APIs for Azure should be defined using the [OpenAPI v2](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md) format.
+REST APIs for Azure should be defined using the [OpenAPI v2](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md) or [Cadl](https://aka.ms/cadl/rpaas-start)format.

 The REST API should also adhere to the conventions documented in the [Azure API Style Guide](https://github.com/Azure/azure-api-style-guide/blob/main/openapi-style-guide.md).